Cubix1729/logicalpy/docs/index.md

 The library allows to work with classical propositional logic formulae.
 The main features include:

- - The creation of logical formulae either directly or from a string
+ - The construction of logical formulae either directly or from a string
  - The implementation of semantic notions: satisfiability, entailment...
  - The conversion to normal forms (NNF, DNF, DNF)
  - Automated theorem proving with the resolution procedure